futurice/backend-best-practices/README.md

 # Development environment setup in README.md

 Document all the parts of the development/server environment.
 Strive to use the same setup and versions on all environments, starting from developer laptops, and ending with the actual production environment.
-This includes database, application server, proxy server (nginx, Apache, ...), SDK version(s), gems/libraries/modules.
+This includes the database, application server, proxy server (nginx, Apache, ...), SDK version(s), gems/libraries/modules.

 Automate the setup process as much as possible.
-For example, [Docker Compose](https://docs.docker.com/compose/) could be used in both production and development to set up a complete environment, where [Dockerfiles](https://docs.docker.com/articles/dockerfile_best-practices/) fetch all parts of the software, and contain the necessary scripting to setup the environment and all the parts of it.
-Consider using archived copies of installers, in case upstream packages later become unavailable.
-A minimum precaution is to keep SHA-1 checksums of the packages, and to make sure that the checksum matches when the packages are installed.
+For example, [Docker Compose](https://docs.docker.com/compose/) could be used both in production and development to set up a complete environment, where [Dockerfiles](https://docs.docker.com/articles/dockerfile_best-practices/) fetch all parts of the software, and contain the necessary scripting to setup the environment and all the parts of it.
+Consider using archived copies of the installers, in case upstream packages later become unavailable.
+A minimum precaution is to keep a SHA-1 checksums of the packages, and to make sure that the checksum matches when the packages are installed.

-Consider storing any relevant parts of the development environment and dependencies in some persistent storage.
+Consider storing any relevant parts of the development environment and its dependencies in some persistent storage.
 If the environment can be built using Docker, one possible way to do this is to use [docker export](http://docs.docker.com/reference/commandline/cli/#export).

 # Data persistence

 ## General considerations

-Whichever persistence solution your project uses, there are general considerations that you should follow:
+Independent of the persistence solution your project uses, there are general considerations that you should follow:

 * Have backups that are verified to work
 * Have scripts or other tooling for copying persistent data from one env to another, e.g. from prod to staging in order to debug something
-* Have plans in place for rolling out updates to persistence solution (e.g. database server security update)
+* Have plans in place for rolling out updates to the persistence solution (e.g. database server security updates)
-* Have plans in place for scaling up persistence solution
+* Have plans in place for scaling up the persistence solution
 * Have plans or tooling for managing schema changes
-* Have monitoring in place to verify health of persistence solution
+* Have monitoring in place to verify health of the persistence solution

 ## SaaS, cloud-hosted or self-hosted?